Information Security vs. Cybersecurity: What's the Difference?

 - Senior security consultant.
 These consultants analyze an organization’s security technology and profile and advise the organization on changes to eliminate vulnerabilities.
 The median salary of senior security consultants was around $110,000 as of August 2022, according to Payscale.

 Many cybersecurity analysts come to the field from completely different backgrounds, even non-technical fields.
 Individuals interested in a career in cybersecurity can get many of the required skills and prepare to obtain basic certifications for getting started in the field through a cybersecurity bootcamp.

 Cybersecurity certifications help applicants stand out in the job market.
 These certifications confirm that individuals have the specialized training that the job requires.
 The Amazon Web Services (AWS) Certified Cloud Practitioner Certification is one of the most popular certifications.
 AWS Certified Cloud Practitioners are certified in cloud concepts, services, and terminology.
 Candidates can use this certification as a springboard to tackling role-based AWS Certifications.
-Some cybersecurity bootcamps help students prepare for the AWS Certified Cloud Practitioners certification exam.

 Getting a foot in the door to the cybersecurity industry can lead to a fulfilling and exciting career.
 Some jobs in the field are:

 - Cybersecurity analyst.
 The median entry-level salary of cybersecurity analysts was around $79,300 as of June 2022, according to Lightcast™.